-Are there any side effects and long term side effects involved in having hormone injections?
+Are there any risks, side effects, or long term side effects involved in having hormone injections?

 Yes, there are side effects to nearly all treatments.
 Therefore you must consider the following side effects before deciding to undergo this treatment.
 The list of side effects below can all potentially become long term side effects as the medication can affect each person differently.